There are several common symptoms that are fairly consistent for people with lower back pain or neck pain from degenerative disc disease, including:

 - Chronic pain that is completely disabling from degenerative disc disease does happen in some cases, but is relatively rare

 - Certain types of activity will usually worsen the pain, especially bending, lifting, and twisting

 - Certain positions will usually make the pain worse.
 For example, for lumbar degenerative disc pain, the pain is generally made worse with sitting, since in the seated position the lumbosacral discs are loaded three times more than standing

-- Walking, and even running, may actually feel better than prolonged sitting or standing.
+- Walking, and even running, may actually feel better than prolonged sitting or standing

-Types of Pain from Degenerative Disc Disease
+Severe Degenerative Disc Disease Pain

 In This Article:

 Degenerative disc disease most commonly occurs in the cervical spine (neck) or the lumbar spine (lower back), as these areas of the spine have the most motion and therefore are most susceptible to wear and tear.

 - For Cervical DDD Symptoms, see Cervical Degenerative Disc Disease

 - For Lumbar DDD Symptoms, see Lumbar Degenerative Disc Disease Symptoms